We Do Recover Our Mental Health

 Reaching out for help is a powerful step in your healing process.
 It reflects strength, not weakness.
 Engaging with professionals like therapists, who specialise in trauma, offers you a personalised approach to understanding and managing your experiences.
 They can equip you with strategies that address your unique situation.

-Your personal support network also plays a important role.
-Confiding in friends, family or joining support groups connects you with others who understand what you’re going through.
+Your personal support network also plays an important role.
+Confiding in friends, and family or joining support groups connects you with others who understand what you’re going through.
 This shared understanding can be both comforting and empowering.

 Remember, seeking help is a proactive choice in your path towards recovery.
 It signifies taking charge of your mental and emotional health.
 No matter when your trauma occurred, it’s never too late to start healing.
 Your experiences are valid and your decision to seek support is a commendable step towards a healthier, more resilient you.